Jaystonian/Cartridges/Commodore-64/MONster64/readme.txt

     changes to GPIO.

-Contains an ARM Cortex M7 microcontroller, 256MB Flash RAM, MicroSD card, USB all on a 2-LAYER PCB!
+Contains an ARM Cortex M7 microcontroller, 22 exposed GPIO, 256MB Flash RAM, MicroSD card, MicroUSB -- all on a 2-LAYER PCB!

 Also contains an expansion header for 10/100base-T networking or other high-speed interfacing such as video/sound.